 In my last post I suggested using alcohol as a quick and easy way to clean makeup build-up from your brushes.
 There were lots of you who suggested that this might be too drying on a regular basis.
 Well, I can admit when I’m wrong!
 While I still think alcohol is a good idea for a quickie cleaning once in awhile…for deep-cleaning there are several better options.

 I decided to try two of them.
-First, an expensive Brush Cleanser made by MAC ($14) and old ol’ Dawn Dishwashing Liquid ($3).
+First, an expensive Brush Cleanser made by MAC ($14) and old ol’ Dawn Dish Soap ($3).
 Results?
 Both worked great!
 I didn’t notice any difference after the cleaning.
 Of course I DID notice a difference in my pocketbook, because the Dawn option was MUCH cheaper! :-)

 Let’s talk cleaning method: